 Responsibility for Correspondence

-All conduct correspondence will be sent via email or HRE Certified Mail.
-Every resident is responsible for the correspondence placed in his/her official resident mailbox as well as information sent to his/her official Purdue University Calumet email address.
-Once information has been disseminated to these mediums of communication, the resident will be considered to be notified.
+All conduct correspondence will be sent via email.
+Once information has been disseminated via email, the resident will be considered to be notified.

 If the resident is referred to the HRE Resident Conduct Process, they can expect the following:

-- When the resident attends the hearing in response to the formal written notice of the hearing, the resident can expect the following:
+- When the resident attends the hearing they can expect the following:

 - To be informed of the circumstances of the alleged violation(s) and the information gathered during the Resident Conduct Process inquiry.